7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - Staying in roles or situations where you already feel competent

-The comfort zone tends to protect your sense of capability.
-It keeps you in spaces where you already feel steady and in control.
+Your comfort zone naturally protects your sense of competence.
+It keeps you in environments where you already feel capable, steady, and in control.

 It often comes with: